calliope-project/calliope/doc/user/configuration.rst

 Transmission links
 ------------------

-Transmission links are defined in the model settings as follows:
+Transmission links are defined in the model definition as follows:

 .. code-block:: yaml